 - your wishes

-Your doctor will talk to you about what the treatment options are and what the aim of treatment is.
+Your doctor will talk to you about the treatment options and the treatment's aim.

 If you've had radiotherapy before to treat cervical cancer, you might not be able to have any more to that area of the body.
 There is a maximum amount of radiotherapy normal body tissues can take.